barryclark/jekyll-now/_posts/2020-05-15-bayesian-game-analysis-part2.md

 comments_id: 6
 ---

 These are the results of my foray into Bayesian data analysis applied to a childrens game.
 This post ties the previous posts concerning simple games, probability theory and functional programming together.
-After recapping the rules of the particular game I will present winningest strategy, which will surprise nobody, but I will finish with a plot twist.
+After recapping the rules of the particular game I will present the winningest strategy, which will surprise nobody.
+But I will finish with a plot twist.

 # Orchard: The Rules of the Game
  <img width="256" alt="Orchard Game" src="/blog/images/orchard/orchard-box.png">